 During this stage there will be preparations for the planned publication and the international conference.
 The publication is conceived in line with other Snæbjörnsdóttir/Wilson publications, to embrace and encapsulate the overall project – to be a receptacle for all the research and strategic documentation of the multiple and varied outputs.
 Negotiations regarding the writing for the publication will have taken place during the course of the project and will include the co-proposers and the members of the peer review committee, together with invited professionals from the arts and humanities.
 The international conference, supported by research assistant Kjartansdóttir and an MA student in Fine Art, will be a collaboration between the Iceland University of the Arts and the University of Iceland.
 The speakers will include the co-proposers Schram and Sigurjónsdóttir together with three external international practitioners.

 2019 Arctic Circle Assembly, 10 – 13 October, Reykjavík.
-Visitations: Polar bears out of place.
-Panel and paper presentation by Snæbjörnsdóttir/Wilson, Schram & Jónsson, Craig Perham and Aaron Leggett, Moderator: Julie Decker.
+Visitations: Polar Bears out of Place.
+Panel and paper presentations by Snæbjörnsdóttir/Wilson, K. Schram & J. Jónsson, Craig Perham and Aaron Leggett, Moderator: Julie Decker.

 Kristinn Schram and Jón Jónsson.
 “Visitations: The Social and Cultural History of Polar Bear Narratives in Iceland and the North Atlantic.”
 In Owen T. Nevin, Ian Convery and Peter Davis (eds.), The Bear: Culture, Nature, Heritage.
 Woodbridge, UK: Boydell & Brewer, 2019.